Stellantis/api-standards/api-style-guide.md

 ## Filtering, Selecting & Sorting

->  **It is recommended to use a GET request for reading operations by specifying filters directly in the URL.
-As opposed to doing a POST giving a request body with the filters.**
+Reading operations MUST use a `GET` request for reading operations by specifying filters directly in the URL ; as opposed to doing a `POST` filtering using a request body containing the filters.

 ### Filtering

 Filtering allows consumers to only fetch data that matches their conditions.
-Filtering MUST be done using `GET` requests.

  - **Single-Value / Single-Criteria Filtering**
  `GET /customers?name=John` : get all customers whose names is `John`